Dubuque drug dealer sentenced to more than 16 years in federal prison

 Stevenson sold heroin to a Dubuque man who died of an overdose on Feb.
 2, 2017.

-Police investigating the man's death found more than 300 text messages that Birch sent to Stevenson, "the majority of them being drug-related," the release stated.
+Police investigating the man’s death found more than 300 text messages that were sent to Stevenson, “the majority of them being drug-related,” the release stated.